Valires/er-evaluation/docs/00-overview.rst

 For more information on entity resolution, we refer the reader to [Binette & Steorts (2022)](https://www.science.org/doi/10.1126/sciadv.abi8021) and [Christophides et al. (2019)](https://arxiv.org/abs/1905.06397).

-[Splink](https://github.com/moj-analytical-services/splink) is state-of-the-art large-scale entity resolution software.
+We recommend `Splink <https://github.com/moj-analytical-services/splink>`_ as a state-of-the-art large-scale entity resolution software.
+The splink team provides a large list of `tutorials <https://moj-analytical-services.github.io/splink/demos/tutorials/00_Tutorial_Introduction.html>`_ and `training materials <https://moj-analytical-services.github.io/splink/topic_guides/topic_guides_index.html>`_ on their website.
+The book `"Hands-On Entity Resolution" <https://www.oreilly.com/library/view/hands-on-entity-resolution/9781098148478/>`_ provides an introduction to entity resolution with Splink.

 ------------
 Installation